Thoughts of a Predicate Felon

 Thoughts of a Predicate Felon is the debut studio album by American rapper Tony Yayo.
-It was released on August 30, 2005 through G-Unit/Interscope Records.
+It was originally scheduled to be released on June 28 2005 then was pushed back to July 12 2005 but it ended up being released on August 30, 2005, through G-Unit Records and Interscope Records.
 Recording sessions took place at Sound One, at Integrated Studios, Sony Music Studios, G Unit Studios, Sound On Sound and Right Track Recording in New York, at 54 Sound in Detroit, at Encore Studios in Los Angeles and at Joi Studios in Atlanta.
 Production was handled by Focus..., Eminem, Black Jeruz, DJ Khalil, Domingo, Havoc, J. R. Rotem, LT Moe, Megahertz, Punch, Ron Browz, Sam Sneed, Sebb, Studio 44, and Sha Money XL, who also served as co-executive producer.
 It features guest appearances from fellow G-Unit members 50 Cent, who also served as executive producer, Lloyd Banks, Young Buck, Olivia and Spider Loc, as well as Eminem, Obie Trice, Jagged Edge, Joe and Kokane.

 In the United States, the album debuted at number two on both the Billboard 200 and the Top R&B/Hip-Hop Albums charts with 215,000 copies sold in its first week.
+The album would sell over one million copies being Tony Yayo only solo album with G-Unit records.

 The album produced three singles, "So Seductive", "Curious", and "I Know You Don't Love Me", and one promotional single "Drama Setter", as well as three music videos for "So Seductive", "Curious"/"Pimpin'" and "I Know You Don't Love Me" starring G-Unit.

 Background

 "With 50, he has the notoriety of hit records.
 I actually wrote 'Seductive' before he wrote 'Candy Shop'.
 [That's why] you hear him say 'so seductive' [in the 'Candy Shop' intro].
 50, he plays a big part in all our albums.
 I feel like we can stand on our own cause we're writing all our material," Tony told SOHH.com.
 "50, he just adds on.
 I love to hear 50 get on a record.
 I love the way 50 rides the beat.
 I did 'Seductive', 50 came on it and I was like, 'I gotta keep him on it' cause it sounds ten times better with him on it."

 The album was delayed and highly anticipated, due to Tony Yayo's time in prison.

-The songs "So Seductive" and "Live By The Gun" were featured in the 2005 Xbox video game 50 Cent: Bulletproof.
+The songs "So Seductive" and "Live by the Gun" were featured in the 2005 Xbox video game 50 Cent: Bulletproof.
 Tony Yayo appears in the video game providing his own voice and likeness and is a playable character in arcade mode.